 - NHS Authorities and Trusts - for a list of NHS trust websites

 - NHS Jobs - for vacancies in England and Wales

 - NHS Scotland Recruitment

-Think about the area of health promotion that you may wish to specialise in.
-You may be able to take short training courses in areas such as stopping smoking, working with patient groups (see the Expert Patients Programme) and other skills-based training, for example in research, teaching or counselling.
+Think about the area of health promotion you'd like to specialise in.
+You may be able to take short training courses in specific areas, such as stopping smoking or working with patient groups, to increase your chances of getting a job.

 - developing health leaflets.

 Small health promotion units may not have much room for promotion, meaning that competition for any senior posts that do become available will be strong.
-Some health promotion specialists may therefore take a sideways step to a different organisation, which will allow them to gain experience in other areas such as government agencies or charities.
+You may, therefore, need to take a sideways step to a different organisation, which will allow you to gain experience in other areas such as government agencies or charities.